suvrotica/SuvroTuitionBlog/src/lib/posts/MAFA.md

 Putin, you, I, Netanyahu, will the world end,<br>
 In an orgy of the richest white power sort.<br>
 Democracies subverted, thin Euro legs parted,<br>
-He who devours most white pussy, wins this sport.<br>
+He who munches most muff, wins this sport.<br>
 <br>
 Statistics with carrots and sticks,<br>
 Sometimes up asses I officially suppose.<br>